GovernorFancyPants/desolaterunner/_posts/2016-08-20-packing-for-ccc.md

 **Walking poles**

-I've borrowed a pair of *Black Diamond Distance Carbon Z*
+I've borrowed a pair of *Black Diamond Distance Carbon Z*.

 **The sum of 20 € minimum**

 I'll carry some more cash than advised and a credit card just in case.

-A definitive list of obligatory equipment can be found at the [UTMB website](http://utmbmontblanc.com/en/page/359/Equipment%20advices.html).

 ## My extra equipment